inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 Access can be granted to individual [agents](../glossary#agent), to groups, or even to everyone.
 We currently only support reading what access has been granted to individual agents specifically.

+### Fetching access information

+There are two main ways of checking the access information of a Resource:

+1. Fetch the entire Resource, data and information at once.
+To do so, use the functions `unstable_fetchFile` or `unstable_fetchLitDatasetWithAcl`.
+The returned value includes both the Resource data (e.g. your profile or friend list) and the `ResourceInfo`, with the associated access information.
+2. Fetch only the information about a Resource, without fetching the Resource itself with `fetchResourceInfo`.

 ### Reading agent access

 Given a [LitDataset](../glossary#litdataset) that has an ACL attached, you can check what access a